 The foam is even dense enough to perform more advanced skills like round-off, back handspring or back tuck and cushion the impact safely.

-Another advantage is that you can use hook and loop velcro to join multiple floors together – if you have enough space you can link as many as you want together!
+Another advantage is that you can use hook-and-loop velcro to join multiple floors together – if you have enough space you can link as many as you want together!

 We Sell Mats sell a Folding Tumbling Mat which is pretty awesome.
 The vinyl covering makes it easy to clean and the folding panels make it easy to store.

-There are a lot of color choices to pick from and at around $150 on Amazon its good value for money.
+There are a lot of color choices to pick from and at around $150 on Amazon it’s good value for money.

 Thickness wise you can choose between 1.5″ and 2″.
 I’d recommend the 2″ as it replicates the same thickness as most gymnastic floors.
-I’m also a fan of the hook and loop velcro which means you can connect multiple mats together to make a larger mat.
+I’m also a fan of the hook-and-loop velcro which means you can connect multiple mats together to make a larger mat.

 The carry handles make it easy to move around when not in use.

-Tumbl Trak are a trusted brand when it comes to gymnastics equipment in both the professional gyms and the home.
+Tumbl Trak is a trusted brand when it comes to gymnastics equipment in both professional gyms and the home.
 For less than $150 you should be able to pick up the 4ft x 6ft panel mat.
 This would be at 1-3/8″ thickness so is more suited to being on top of a carpet rather than a hardwood surface.

 If you are looking for a mat to place on harder surfaces, you should consider the 2″ thickness version as it will give more cushion.
-Tumbl Trak also stock folding panel mats in smaller and larger sizes and with a large range of colors.
+Tumbl Trak also stocks folding panel mats in smaller and larger sizes and with a large range of colors.

 Cartwheel mats are excellent for getting the hang of the hand and feet placement in a cartwheel.
 The Z Athletic cartwheel mat is 1.5″ thick making it very similar in thickness to other folding mats listed in this article.

 At 1-3/8″ thick its more suited for carpet than on top of hardwood surfaces.
-You can pickup the Tumbl Trak Hopscotch Mat for less than $250 on Amazon.
+You can pick up the Tumbl Trak Hopscotch Mat for less than $250 on Amazon.